christophercliff/christophercliff.github.io/src/index.md

 ---

 ## I create *technology products*.
-For the better part of a decade, I’ve had the privelege of creating some of the most widely used *websites*, *apps*, *infrastructure* and *developer tools* in the world.
+For the better part of a decade, I’ve had the privelege of creating some of the most widely used *applications*, *services*, and *developer tools* in the world.

 ---